davenkin/andy-springboot4-template/adr/006_explicitly_pass_through_actor_context.md

 ## Implementation

 [Actor](../src/main/java/com/company/andy/common/model/actor/Actor.java) is used to represent the user context.
-Is has three concrete subclasses:
+Is has two concrete subclasses:

 - `OrgActor`: represents an organization actor, it always carries an `orgId`;
 - `PlatformActor`: represents an non-organization actor;

-As a general programming rule, your code should use the base class `Actor` as much as possible, only when you need specific data from a specific type of actor (e.g. `orgId` from `OrgActor`) or need to check for a specific type of actor (e.g. check if the current actor is `PlatformActor`), then you can use the more specific actor type.
+As a general programming rule, your code should use the base class `Actor` as much as possible, this often happens in your domain objects.

+You should use the more specific types only when you need specific data from the actor (e.g. get `orgId` from `OrgActor`).
+This often happens in Controller, EventHandler, CommandService and QueryService etc.

-Normally you don't need to create these actor object by yourself, the framework will create the appropriate type of actor object for you and pass it to your code as a parameter.
-For example:
+Normally you don't need to create these actor object by yourself, the framework already creates them for you.
+For
+example:

 - In Spring MVC controllers, the actor object is created by Spring Security, you can declare your controller method with `@AuthenticationPrincipal` to get the actor object: